 - 2.2.b1.
 Continue development of a state-of-the-practice, activity-based travel demand model set.
 (Consultant Assistance \$100,000 (\$80,000 STP, \$20,000 Local)) - 2.2.b2.
 Continue technical support and assistance in the implementation of the Cube Voyager model set.
-(Consultant Assistance Required \$200,000 TPF) - 2.2.b3.
-Conduct traffic speed and count collection on the freeway system to validate travel demand model.
-(Consultant Assistance Required \$250,000 TPF) - 2.2.b4.
+(Consultant Assistance Required \$267,000 TPF) - 2.2.b3.
+Traffic speed and count collection on the freeway system PRODUCT POSTPONED TO FY 2016 - 2.2.b4.
 Provide support in the development of the TIP, RTP, Subregional Planning, and other studies as needed, including but not limited to toll revenue studies, member agency mobility plans, and environmental justice assessments. - 2.2.b5.
 Review and assess traffic data used in base year networks, including AVI, Wavetronic, Bluetooth, private data and ATR data to help rectify the modeling network. - 2.2.b6.
 Review and assess demographic data and other model inputs. - 2.2.b7.
 Continue Cube Avenue development for use in corridor and mesoscopic analyses. - 2.2.b8.
 Continue development of a set of utilities that utilize the MOVES model to conduct conformity analysis, emission inventories, and air quality status.
-(Consultant Assistance needed \$70,000 TPF).
+(Consultant Assistance needed \$145,000 TPF). - 2.2.b9.
+Continue work on conformity determination to ensure the region does not exceed its motor vehicle emissions budgets